alanrogers/legofit/src/README.md

 some population that derives from introgression.
 As above, it could have been fixed or constrained.

-There is also a 4th type of variable, which is declared with the "param" command.

-    param free x = 0.0

-By default, the ranges of such variables range from the smallest negative floating-point number to the largest positive one.
-They are meant to be used in constraint formulas, as I will illustrate below.

 The next few lines of the input file declare the segments of the population network.
 The first of these is